Parvati: Etymology and nomenclature

 Parvata (पर्वत) is one of the Sanskrit words for "mountain"; "Parvati" derives her name from being incarnated as the daughter of king Himavan (also called Himavata, Parvata) and mother Menavati.
 King Parvata is considered lord of the mountains and the personification of the Himalayas; Parvati implies "she of the mountain".
 Aparneshara Temple of Yama, Udhampur in the Indian Union Territory of Jammu and Kashmir is considered as the birthplace of Parvati and site of Shiva-Parvati Vivaha.

 Parvati is known by many names in Hindu literature.
 Other names which associate her with mountains are Shailaja (Daughter of the mountains), Shailaputri (Daughter of Mountains), Haimavati (Daughter of Himavan), Maheshvari (Maheshvara’s wife), Girirajaputri (Daughter of king of the mountains) and Girija (Daughter of the mountains).

 Shaktas consider the Parvati as an incarnation of Lalita Tripurasundari.
 Two of Parvati's most famous epithets are Uma and Aparna.
 The name Uma is used for Sati (Shiva's wife, who is the incarnation of Parvati) in earlier texts, but in the Ramayana, it is used as a synonym for Parvati.
 In the Harivamsa, Parvati is referred to as Aparna ('One who took no sustenance') and then addressed as Uma, who was dissuaded by her mother from severe austerity by saying u mā ('oh, don't').
 Uma also means that "the One born out of Om (The Pranava Mantra) She is also referred to as Ambika ('dear mother'), Shakti ('power'), Mataji ('revered mother'), Maheshwari ('great goddess'), Durga (invincible), Bhairavi ('ferocious'), Bhavani ('fertility and birthing'), Shivaradni ('Queen of Shiva'), Urvi or Renu, and many hundreds of others.
 Parvati is also the goddess of love and devotion, or Kamakshi (the goddess of fertility), abundance and food/nourishment, or Annapurna.
 She is also the ferocious Mahakali that wields a sword, wears a garland of severed heads, and protects her devotees and destroys all evil that plagues the world and its beings.

 The apparent contradiction that Parvati is addressed as the golden one, Gauri, as well as the dark one, Kali or Shyama.
 As a calm and placid wife, Parvati is mentioned as Gauri, and as a goddess who destroys evil, she is Kali.
 Regional stories of Gauri suggest an alternate origin for Gauri's name and complexion.
 In parts of India, Gauri's skin color is golden or yellow in honor of her being the goddess of ripened corn/harvest and fertility.

-Hymns such as Lalita Sahasranama give many epithets to the goddess based on the demons she had won over, such as: